Lymph node removal (lymphadenectomy)

 You may hear a number of different medical terms used when describing lymph node removal.
 Here are some of the most common ones and what they mean.

-- Sentinel lymph node biopsy – removal of the sentinel lymph node.
-It’s usually done if you have breast cancer or melanoma (skin cancer).
+• Sentinel lymph node biopsy – removal of the sentinel lymph node.
+It’s usually done if you have breast cancer or melanoma (skin cancer),as well as gynaecological cancers like cervical cancer and endometrial cancer.

-- Lymph node dissection (or clearance) – this is when all the lymph nodes in a particular area are removed.
+• Lymph node dissection (or clearance) – this is when the lymph nodes in a particular area are removed.
 An example is axillary lymph node dissection for breast cancer.
 In this procedure, your surgeon removes a number of lymph nodes from your armpit (axilla).

-Your doctor will talk to you about why they’re recommending lymph node removal, including the benefits and risks involved.
-They’ll explain exactly what will happen before, during and after your procedure.
-Be sure to ask your doctor any questions you have.
+Your doctor will talk to you about why they recommend lymph node removal, including the benefits and risks involved.
+They’ll explain exactly what will happen before, during, and after your procedure.
+Ask your doctor any questions you have.
 It’s important that you feel fully informed, as you’ll need to give your consent for the procedure to go ahead.

 Getting healthy for surgery